-The Basic plan costs $59 per month and includes all SEO tools like SERP Analyzer tool (15 queries per day), Content Editor (25 per month), Backlinks and Visibility Reports (25 queries per day), and Keyword Research.
+The Basic plan costs $59 per month and includes all SEO tools like SERP Analyzer tool (15 queries per day), Content Editor (25 per month), Backlinks and Visibility Reports (25 queries per day), and Keyword Research tool.

 One of their most popular plans, Pro, costs $99 per month and includes all basic features and Analyzer tool (50 queries per day), Content Editor (100 per month), Backlinks and Visibility Reports (100 queries per day), and Keyword Research.
 This plan probably gives you the most value for your money.

-The Business plan costs $199 per month and includes all Pro features and SERP Analyzer tool (100 queries per day), Content Editor (300 per month), Backlinks and Visibility Reports (300 queries per day), and Keyword Research.
+The Business plan often used by digital marketing agencies costs $199 per month and includes all Pro features and SERP Analyzer tool (100 queries per day), Content Editor (300 per month), Backlinks and Visibility Reports (300 queries per day), and Keyword Research.